kitao/divsugar/docs/Matrix.md

 Constructs a matrix.

 ### `(DivSugar.Matrix) Matrix(mat)`
-Constructs a matrix and sets the elements of the matrix `mat` to this matrix.
+Constructs a matrix and sets the matrix `mat` to this matrix.

 ### `(DivSugar.Matrix) Matrix(m11, m12, m13, m21, m22, m23, m31, m32, m33, m41, m42, m43)`
 Constructs a matrix and sets the specified elements to this matrix.